Tatenda-Prince/NBA-Game-Day-Notifications-Sports-Alert-System-/README.md

 1.Free account with subscription and API Key at sportsdata.io

-2.Personal AWS account with basic understanding of AWS and Python
+2.Personal AWS account with basic understanding of AWS and Pythonboto3 installed

 3.Visual Code Studio